-The Group's operations require significant capital expenditure to be utilised for the purpose of setting up new manufacturing facilities, setting up of new storage facilities and expansion of its existing manufacturing and storage facilities.
-The capital expenditure plan for the setting up of new facilities and the expansion of existing facilities is Rs.33,100 million.
+The Group's operations require significant capital expenditure to be utilised for the purpose of setting up new manufacturing facilities and expansion of its existing manufacturing and storage facilities.
+See "Recent Developments and Prospects - Capacity Expansion and Integration of Operations" for details of the Group's capital expenditure plans.
 The figures in the Group's capital expenditure plans are based on management estimates and have not been appraised by any bank, financial institution or other independent organisation.
 In addition, the Group's capital expenditure plans are subject to a number of variables, including possible cost overruns; construction/development delays or defects; receipt of critical governmental approvals; availability of financing on acceptable terms; and changes in management's views of the desirability of current plans, among others.
 The Group may also require additional financing to expand and upgrade its existing facilities.
 The actual amount and timing of its future capital requirements may differ from the Group's estimates as a result of, among other things, unforeseen delays or cost overruns, unanticipated expenses, regulatory changes, engineering design changes, weather-related delays and technological changes.
 Some of the equipment the Group intends to deploy is expected to be imported and must be paid for in foreign currency.
 Changes in foreign exchange rates adversely affecting the value of the Rupee may adversely affect the cost of some of the projects.
 There can be no assurance that any capacity addition or improvement at the Group's facilities will be completed as planned or on schedule or that the Group will achieve its planned capacity, operational efficiency or product base, or its targeted return on investment.
 The Group cannot provide any assurance that it will be able to execute its capital expenditure plans as contemplated.
 If the Group experience significant delays or mishaps in the implementation of its capital expenditure plans or if there are significant cost overruns, then the overall benefit of such plans to its revenues and profitability may decline.
 To the extent that completed capital expenditure does not produce anticipated or desired revenue or cost-reduction outcomes, the Group's profitability and financial condition will be adversely affected.